 - Why is there suffering if God is good and all-powerful?

-At first there will be a group small enough to meet in one or two homes, and the apostolos can attend more than one meeting if these gather on different weekdays.
+At first there will be a group small enough to meet in one or two homes, and the apostolos can attend more than one meeting if these groups gather on different days of the week.
 The first Bible study for new converts should normally be Mark’s gospel, which is short and written for gentiles.
 (The writer thinks well of David Pawson’s audio series on Mark.)
-Converts should be given an overview of scripture to show them how each book fits into the greater story.
+Converts should be given an overview of scripture, to show them how each book fits into the greater story.